yehonadav/python_course/exercises/README.md

 * get 5 users
 * use list comprehension to get their birth year
 * use a reducer to get the birth summary
-* print the birth sum and the average sum of the collected years
+* print the birth sum and the average sum of the collected years using reduce & lambda

 (104) in ```map_reduce_filter.py``` create and run a function to:
 * create 500,000 users with {name, birth, age} fields
 * create a birth_iterator using list comprehension
-* create a birth_iterator using map
+* create a birth_iterator using map & lambda
 * use the time module to measure the durations of these operations
 * print out which operation performs faster
 * create a name_iterator from names starting with a-m using list comprehension
-* create a name_iterator from names starting with a-m using filter
+* create a name_iterator from names starting with a-m using filter & lambda
 * use the time module to measure the durations of these operations
 * print out which operation performs faster